 Chris has made her living as a writer for more than 30 years, in television, radio and newspapers as well as the corporate world.
 She has written and edited countless speeches, newsletters, articles and technical manuals since starting her consulting business in 1986.

 For three years, Chris taught news writing and on-camera presentation skills as an adjunct professor at Southern Methodist University in Dallas.
 She also is the co-author of 15 college textbooks for publisher John Wiley & Sons.

 Chris divides her time between Boise, Idaho, and Seattle, Wash., and is happy to travel wherever her clients need her.
-She considers Lakeview, in southern Oregon, her hometown.
+Her hometown is Lakeview, in southern Oregon.

 Just for fun, Chris tends an extensive orchid collection.
 Many people assume orchids are hard to grow – yes, they’re exotic and can be finicky.
 But with the right combination of light, water and nutrients – and of course, someone who won’t give up on them – they can be real show-stoppers.